tensorflow/tensorflow/README.rst

 - Scikit learn: 0.16, 0.17, 0.18+
 - Tensorflow: 0.7+

-First, make sure you have TensorFlow and Scikit Learn installed, then run the following to install the stable version from PyPI:
+First, you need to make sure you have `TensorFlow <https://github.com/tensorflow/tensorflow#installation>`__ and `Scikit Learn <http://scikit-learn.org/stable/install.html>`__ installed.

+Run the following to install the stable version from PyPI:

 .. code:: bash